dhardi/gameshark/TESTING.md

 |&check;| User cannot enter a value less than 1 for the rating field.
 |&check;| User cannot submit a review without a title.
 |&check;| User cannot submit a review without a rating.
-|&check;| Overall rating is calculated and displayed on the product detail page/product card.
-|&check;| Overall rating is adjusted when a review is deleted or edited.
 |&check;| Author of the review can edit their review.
 |&check;| Author of the review can delete their review.
 |&check;| Author of the review can not edit or delete another user's review.